 (2137 Pacific Hwy, San Diego).
 This newcomer to the area opened in Spring 2016.
 It shares its restaurant, Pacific Standard, and common areas with the Hilton Gardens.

 One of the nicest things about this hotel is it encourages guests to spend time outside their room, both day and evening.
 It offers two inviting courtyard areas complete with mature tropical plants, overstuffed furnishings, and a fire-lit bar.
 Additionally, there is a rooftop pool with lounge chairs and cabana that overlook the bay.

 Though you may not want to spend much time in your room, it is always nice to have a clean and cozy place to put your head down.
 Rooms here are spacious and comfortable (even the pull-out sofa I slept on was decent) with neutral colors.
 This hotel offers a limited number of suites with full kitchens.

-If you prefer not to cook your morning meal, they offer complimentary breakfast daily.
+If you prefer not to cook your morning meal, they offer a complimentary breakfast daily.

 I admit my expectations of Tijuana were low.
 My knowledge of the city came from a few people I know who have been there but mostly from television and movies.
 Let’s face it the picture painted by Hollywood is not flattering.
 They portray it as seedy.
 A place that is dangerous.
 In my mind, this is where you go because anything goes, legal or illegal.
 I expected it to make the Big Easy look like Sunday school.